8.7

 Functionality

 Functionally, the Clifton 9 is designed as a versatile cushioned shoe suitable for extensive walking, everyday wear, and even light jogging during travel.
 Its blend of cushioning and responsiveness works well across various paces.
-The stable platform provides confidence on typical urban surfaces.
 Its key function for travelers is providing joint-saving cushioning in a lighter, more energetic package than maximum cushion models.
-The breathability is adequate for most conditions but might feel warm in peak summer heat compared to highly ventilated shoes.
+Its breathability is adequate for most conditions but might feel warm in peak summer heat, especially in temperatures consistently over 25°C (77°F).

 Value